shreeve/pico-usb/rp2040-usb.md

 | Special   | Reserved | 0000 |

 PID Type bits are sent least significant bit (LSB) first.
-For example, a SETUP packet (for example) would be *sent* as `1011` even though it is *defined* as `1101`.
+For example, a SETUP packet would be *sent* as `1011` even though it is *defined* as `1101`.
 As a check when sending these four bits, the inverse of these four bits is immediately sent after, which helps to confirm that the correct PID Type has been received.
 To continue with the SETUP packet example, the complete 8 bit sequence sent is `10110100` (notice the second four bits are the opposite of the first four, thus confirming proper transmission).
 Review the image of the ACK